Table of Contents

 5. Understanding Market Dynamics: The law of supply provides insights into how producers respond to changes in market conditions.

 There are some situations under which the law of supply of goods is not applicable.
 It means that the supply of goods and the price of a commodity are not proportional.
-The exception of the law of supply is as mentioned below:
+The exceptions to the law of supply are as follows:

-7. Rare Goods - The goods that are precious or artistic generally have a limited supply.
+7. Rare and Artistic Goods - The goods that are precious or artistic, generally have a limited supply.
 The supply of these goods cannot be raised according to the rising prices or demand.
 Hence, if the price of the goods increases, the supply of such rare goods cannot be raised.
-It is also an exception to the law of supply example.

 A supply schedule has two main types: